-Visiting for a Holiday or Family Reason
+Visiting for a Holiday or to see Family

 You can visit Australia for tourism or other recreational activities such as holiday, sightseeing, social or recreational reasons, to visit relatives or friends or other short-term non-work purposes (including short-term study).

 For a short stay visit:

 - a Tourist (Short Stay) visa, subclass 676 – for a stay of up to three months.

 - a Sponsored Family Visitor visa, subclass 679 – for a stay of up to three months.
 To apply for this visa, you must be outside Australia and have an eligible sponsor.

 - an Electronic Travel Authority (ETA), subclass 976 (Visitor ETA) is equivalent to a Short Stay Visitor visa.
 To apply for a Visitor ETA, you must be outside Australia and hold a passport issued by an ETA-eligible country or region.